-Depending upon the floor plan, the standard sofa will either be a magic bed or hide-a-bed sleeper sofa.
+Depending upon the floor plan of your unit, the standard sofa will either be a Magic Bed or Hide-A-Bed sleeper sofa.
 The magic bed sofa converts into a sleeping area by holding and pulling up on the bottom cushion while pushing down on the back cushion.
 Before converting the hide-a-bed sofa, extend the slide out (see Chapter 8 for slide out instructions) to make room for the bed.
 Once the room is extended, remove all of the seat cushions.

 Next, take hold of the handle on the bed mechanism and pull to extend.
 Expand the bed to the fully-open position by unfolding the foot portion of the bed.
 All of the sofas are upholstered in decor-matching fabric.
-If you have any questions regarding the warranty on this sofa, contact Flexsteel, the sofa manufacturer.
-Optional on models with a magic bed sofa is the Flexsteel Hide-a-Bed sofa.
+If you have any questions regarding the warranty on this sofa, contact the manufacturer.
+Depending on the floorplan of your unit, one or two recliners may be installed in the living room.
+Optional are one or two leather/vinyl recliners.
+A sofa coffee table or end table may also be optional features in the living room.